pupaxxo/cock-o-the/README.md

 ### Easy mode

-* Run `yarn dev` to start up a webserver on port `9000` that will host the javascript compiled bundle.
+* Run `yarn dev` to start up a webserver on port `9000` that will host the javascript compiled bundle
 * Open chrome and go to `chrome://extensions`
 * Enable developer mode in the top-right of the page, if you haven't done yet
 * Click on `Upload a non packaged extension` (I don't know the exact english translation)